 Creating a Digital Transformation Roadmap

 Digital transformation is a phenomenon that every company must deal with.
 Customers are demanding new experiences, partners want greater access, and employees want greater convenience and to be able to access systems from wherever they are.
 Business who choose not to take on digital transformation put themselves at a distinct disadvantage.
+In order to get started, it's important to define a digital transformation roadmap to make sure digital goals are accomplished.

 In addition, CIOs are finding that pressure to deliver IT services across the organization are increasing - in fact, two-thirds of IT execs surveyed said that pressure is becoming “drastic.”
 And the requests aren’t coming just from the usual suspects of marketing and sales; rather, departments as diverse as finance and operations, R&D, and the C-suite are asking for support in implementing new technology solutions.

 It’s clear that current trends mean that IT can’t continue on its present path.
 A change needs to be made in the organization, and making that change can create very rich rewards.
 Seeing IT as a strategic partner for the business and as an empowering partner, rather than a gatekeeper, represents an extraordinary opportunity for CIOs, and one that can provide a rich and rewarding experience for internal and external constituents of the business.
+IT can therefore define the digital transformation roadmap for the rest of the business.

 Developing the Digital Transformation Framework